 Chong Hing Bank's score of 41 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Chong Hing Bank reported total carbon emissions of approximately 2,595,600 kg CO2e.
-This figure includes 19,600 kg CO2e from Scope 1 emissions, primarily from mobile combustion, and 2,344,000 kg CO2e from Scope 2 emissions related to purchased electricity.
-Additionally, Scope 3 emissions accounted for about 232,030 kg CO2e, specifically from waste generated in operations.
-The combined Scope 1 and 2 emissions totalled approximately 2,363,600 kg CO2e.
-Comparatively, in 2023, the bank's total emissions were about 2,643,200 kg CO2e, with Scope 1 emissions at 16,400 kg CO2e and Scope 2 emissions at 2,626,800 kg CO2e.
-This indicates a slight reduction in total emissions year-on-year.
-Chong Hing Bank's emissions data is cascaded from its parent company, Guangzhou Yuexiu Group Co., Ltd., reflecting its commitment to transparency and accountability in environmental reporting.
-However, the bank has not set specific reduction targets under the Science Based Targets initiative (SBTi) or other climate pledges.
-In Hong Kong, the bank reported a GHG emissions intensity of approximately 90 kg CO2e per square metre of Gross Floor Area (GFA) in 2023, indicating its operational efficiency in managing emissions relative to its physical footprint.
-Overall, while Chong Hing Bank has made strides in emissions reporting, it currently lacks defined reduction initiatives or targets, positioning it within a broader industry context that increasingly prioritises climate action and sustainability.
+In 2024, Chong Hing Bank reported total global carbon emissions of approximately 2,595,600 kg CO2e.
+This figure includes Scope 1 emissions of about 19,600 kg CO2e, primarily from mobile combustion, and Scope 2 emissions of approximately 2,344,000 kg CO2e from purchased electricity.
+Additionally, the bank's Scope 3 emissions, specifically from waste generated in operations, amounted to around 232,030 kg CO2e.
+The combined Scope 1 and 2 emissions totalled about 2,363,600 kg CO2e.
+For the previous year, 2023, the bank's total emissions were slightly higher at approximately 2,643,200 kg CO2e, with Scope 1 emissions at about 16,400 kg CO2e and Scope 2 emissions at approximately 2,626,800 kg CO2e.
+Notably, there is no disclosed data for Scope 3 emissions for that year.
+Chong Hing Bank's emissions data is cascaded from its parent company, Guangzhou Yuexiu Group Co., Ltd., reflecting its commitment to transparency and accountability in environmental performance.
+However, the bank has not set specific reduction targets or initiatives as part of its climate commitments, indicating a potential area for future development in sustainability practices.
+The bank's GHG emissions intensity per Gross Floor Area (GFA) was reported at 80.0 kg CO2e/m² in 2024, showing a focus on measuring emissions relative to operational scale.
+This metric is crucial for understanding the bank's environmental impact in relation to its physical footprint.
+Overall, while Chong Hing Bank has made strides in reporting its emissions, the absence of defined reduction targets suggests an opportunity for enhanced climate action moving forward.

 Access structured emissions data, company-specific emission factors, and source documents